 The Unmaking of a Mayor

-In celebration of its 50th anniversary, Encounter Books will republish William F. Buckley Jr.’s book, The Unmaking of a Mayor, about his run for mayor against John Lindsay in 1965.
+In celebration of its 50th anniversary, Encounter Books republished William F. Buckley Jr.’s book, The Unmaking of a Mayor (Encounter Books, 2015), about his run for mayor against John Lindsay in 1965.
 While Buckley did not reach Gracie Mansion, his undeterred focus on his conservative principles had an important impact on the political culture, including encouraging Ronald Reagan to run for governor.
-In fall 2015 NRI co-hosted a forum with the Manhattan Institute for Policy Research to promote the republication of Buckley’s book this fall.
+In fall 2015, NRI co-hosted a forum with the Manhattan Institute for Policy Research to promote the republication of Buckley’s book.